Skip to content

 Let’s know the sweet Hyaluronic acid up-close

 Hyaluronic acid is a humectant that basically pulls the water/moisture onto the surface from within the deep layers of the skin.
-It hydrates the skin keeping the lipid barrier strong which means, no loss of moisture from the skin (epidermis) resulting in healthy & youthful skin.
+It hydrates the skin keeping the lipid barrier strong which means, no loss of moisture from the skin (epidermis) resulting in healthy and youthful skin.

 Model showing what Hyaluronic acid looks like